 Only allow work or school accounts

 Respecting the data security and compliance policies of our largest and highly regulated customers is a key pillar to the Microsoft 365 value.
 Some companies have a requirement to capture all communications information within their corporate environment, as well as, ensure the devices are only used for corporate communications.
 To support these requirements, Edge for iOS and Android on enrolled devices can be configured to only allow a single corporate account to be provisioned within the app.

 You can learn more about configuring the org allowed accounts mode setting here:

 This configuration scenario only works with enrolled devices.
 However, any UEM provider is supported.
-If you are not using Microsoft Endpoint Manager, you need to consult with your UEM documentation on how to deploy these configuration keys.
+If you are not using Microsoft Intune, you need to consult with your UEM documentation on how to deploy these configuration keys.

 General app configuration scenarios

 Edge for iOS and Android offers administrators the ability to customize the default configuration for several in-app settings.
-This capability is currently only offered when Edge for iOS and Android has an Intune App Protection Policy applied to the work or school account that is signed into the app and the policy settings are delivered only through a managed apps App Configuration Policy.
+This capability is offered when Edge for iOS and Android has a managed apps App Configuration Policy applied to the work or school account that is signed into the app.

 Edge supports the following settings for configuration:

 - Kiosk mode experiences